pyroscope/pyrocore/docs/usage-cli-tools.rst

 If a rule fails to provide more items to delete, the next rule is tried, until there are no more configured rules.
-Finally, if there is still not enough free space, *any* unprotected item is fair game, using the default order from ``SWEEP::default_sort```.
+Finally, if there is still not enough free space, *any* unprotected item is fair game, using the default order from ``SWEEP::default_order``.

 Also keep in mind that only items stored on the targeted file system are considered.
-It is defined by the ``--path`` option
+It is defined by the ``--path`` option;
-– rTorrent's default download location is used when no explicit path is provided.
+rTorrent's default download location is used when no explicit path is provided.

 The built-in rules are these: